bring/developer-site/content/api/booking/customs.md

 ---

 ## Customs data
-Depending on the service ordered and the country combination, one can pass customs data with the booing.
+Depending on the service ordered and the country combination, one can pass customs data with the booking.
 The customs information will be sent electronically from Bring to the destination country.

 ### Customs data example {#customs-export-information-example}